Mohammadjamiu/tahugo_updated/content/how-to-tech/when-to-use-var-let-and-const-in-javascript.md

 mathjax: false
 Google_Ads: true
 ---
-`var`, `let`, and `const` are all used for declaring variables in JavaScript, but they have some differences in terms of scoping and mutability.
+`var`, `let`, and `const` are all used for declaring variables in JavaScript, but they have some differences in terms of scoping and mutability (i.e., the tendency to change).

 > **Variable:**
 >